marcantondahmen/automad-airmad/docs/source/get-started.rst

 it has to be added to Automad's ``config/config.php`` file.
 That can be done by navigating to **System Settings > More > Edit Configuration File** in the Automad dashboard as demonstrated below.
-Aside from the authentictaion, there you can also configure the Airtable cache lifetime in seconds.
+Aside from the authentictaion, there you can also configure the Airtable cache lifetime and the model cache lifetime in seconds.

 .. code-block:: php

     {
       "AIRMAD_TOKEN": "keyXXXXXXXXXXXXXX",
       "AIRMAD_CACHE_LIFETIME": 43200,
+	  "AIRMAD_MODEL_CACHE_LIFETIME": 1800
       ...
     }

 Disabling the Cache
 -------------------

-In some cases you want to be able to trigger an update of the cached tables instantly.
+In some cases you want to be able to trigger an update of the cached tables and models instantly.
 A fresh sync of the Airtable data with your Automad site can be forced by appending the ``airmad_force_sync`` parameter the URL of a page including an Airmad instance as follows: